EricLee8/CS489-ReinforcementLearning-Project/README.md

 For mujoco_py, you need to get a license.

-After installing all dependencies, you can run my code as:
+After installing all dependencies, you can run my code to train the models as:

 `$ python run.py --env_name BreakoutNoFrameskip-v4`

 Note that my code only support the following 7 environments!

+I also provide trained models to do the demo task or testing task, you can do the demo like:

+`$ python test.py --env_name BreakoutNoFrameskip-v4 --num_episode 10`

+Note that when num_episode=1, we will do rendering during test.
+Make sure you have graphical interface to run this.

 ## Methods